Helena Bonham Carter stands as a defining figure among British Actors of the Generation X.

 Helena Bonham Carter CBE (born May 26, 1966) is an English actress.
 Known for her roles in independent films and blockbusters, especially period dramas, she is the recipient of various accolades, including a British Academy Film Award and three Screen Actors Guild Awards, in addition to nominations for two Academy Awards, four British Academy Television Awards, nine Golden Globe Awards, and five Primetime Emmy Awards.
-Bonham Carter rose to prominence by playing Lucy Honeychurch in A Room with a
+Bonham Carter rose to prominence by playing Lucy Honeychurch in A Room with a View (1985) and the title character in Lady Jane (1986).

 Did you know that she has received nominations for two Academy Awards, nine Golden Globe Awards, and five Primetime Emmy Awards?